 The Mount Rushmore State keeps its doors open all year round.
 After exploring the mountain, visitors can also enjoy Thomas Jefferson‘s vanilla ice cream while gazing at his likeness.
 And these sculptures are not the only ones South Dakota proudly displays, either.
 While there are several man-made displays, Wind Cave, the Missouri River, and the badlands remind us that mother nature still carves out her own.

 As part of the Corps of Discovery, Lewis and Clark established Fort Pierre in 1804.
 Yankton was named the territorial capital in 1861 when the Dakota Territory was organized.
-However, Pierre would later be named the state capital when South Dakota is granted statehood in 1889 along with North Dakota.
+However, Pierre would later be named the state capital when South Dakota was granted statehood on November 2, 1889, along with North Dakota.

 The Black Hills of South Dakota hold tall tales, high trails, and deep valleys.
 From Deadwood to Sturgis and all points in between, the winding roads are breathtaking.
 Visit Spearfish Canyon for a hike or a relaxing drive.